andrasq/node-qbson/qmongo.md

 Simple mongodb driver for nodejs, similar to `mongodb`.

+This was written as an exercise to try and see how much speedup was to be had in talking to mongo database.
+Only `find` and `runCommand` have been implemented.
+Database-side errors are not retrieved other than what is sent back in the reply.

         var creds = "mongodb://user:pass@host/database";
         qmongo.connect(creds, function(err, qm) {
             var query = { };